grompogrom/aiLearn/PROJECT_DESCRIPTION.md

 ## Overview

-**aiLearn** is a Kotlin-based terminal application that provides an interactive chat interface with Perplexity AI API.
-The application enables users to have conversational interactions with an AI assistant, with support for message history management, token usage tracking, configurable dialog behavior, and **MCP (Model Context Protocol) tool calling integration**.
+**aiLearn** is a Kotlin-based terminal application that provides an interactive chat interface with multiple LLM providers (Perplexity AI by default).
+The application enables users to have conversational interactions with an AI assistant, with support for message history management, token usage tracking, configurable dialog behavior, **MCP (Model Context Protocol) tool calling integration**, **RAG (Retrieval-Augmented Generation) system**, and **automated reminder checking**.

 ## Project Purpose

 The application serves as a learning tool and interactive AI assistant that:
-- Maintains conversation context through message history
+- Maintains conversation context through message history with persistent storage (JSON/SQLite)
 - Tracks token usage and calculates API costs
 - Supports both stateful (with history) and stateless (independent) requests
 - Provides a clean terminal-based user interface
 - Handles API errors gracefully with detailed error reporting
 - **Integrates with MCP servers for tool calling functionality**
 - **Automatically executes tools requested by the LLM and returns results**
+- **Provides RAG capabilities for knowledge base indexing and querying**
+- **Supports automated reminder checking via background tasks**
+- **Automatically summarizes conversation history when token threshold is exceeded**

 ## Technology Stack